-Till about last decade, the only option for men with little or no sperms, condition referred to as Azoospermias was either to adopt a child or have donor sperms.
+Till about last decade, the only option for men with little or no sperms, a condition referred to as Azoospermia.
+They would be left with an option either to adopt a child or get a donor for sperms.
 However, with advancements in medical technology, procreation is possible for men with little or no sperm count.
-Hence, it is possible in most of the case now for you to become father even if diagnosed with male infertility treatment provided you get the right treatment from the right place.
+Hence, it is possible in most of the cases now for you to become a father even if diagnosed with male infertility treatment provided you get the right treatment from the right place.

-- TESA – Testicular Sperm Aspirationis which is an invasive procedure in which a needle penetration is done through the epidermis of the scrotum which then aspirates the fluid inside the testicle.
+- TESA – Testicular Sperm Aspirations is an invasive procedure in which a needle would penetrate through the epidermis of the scrotum which then aspirates the fluid inside the testicle.

-- PESA – Percutaneous Epididymal Sperm Aspiration is a technique in which the needle is directly injected into the epididymis.
+- PESA – Percutaneous Epididymal Sperm Aspiration: In this technique, the needle will directly inject into the epididymis.

-- Percutaneous Biopsy of the Testis (Perc Biopsy).
-The Perc Biopsy is a similar technique done with a bigger needle to extract more sperm.
+- Percutaneous Biopsy of the Testis (Perc Biopsy): Similar technique is done with a bigger needle to extract more sperm.

-- MESA – Microsurgical Epididymal Sperm Aspiration is an open surgical procedure wherein the tubules of the epididymis are located with the help of an operating microscope with a greater precision so as to aspirate a larger amount of sperm.
+- MESA – Micro-surgical Epididymal Sperm Aspiration: It’s an open surgical procedure wherein the tubules of the epididymis are located with the help of an operating microscope with greater precision so as to aspirate a larger amount of sperm.

-- TESE – Testicular sperm extraction is used in case of patients who have zero sperm count and don’t have any blockages as well.
-It is an advanced sperm retrieval technique in which the scrotum is opened up surgically and large amount of testicular tissue is extracted from various parts of the testicles to check and isolate sperms from them.
+- TESE – Testicular sperm extraction used in the case of patients who have zero sperm count and don’t have any blockages as well.
+It’s an advanced sperm retrieval technique.
+The scrotum will be opened up surgically.
+A large amount of testicular tissue will be extracted from various parts of the testicles to check and isolate sperms from them.

-- Microdissection TESE is another advanced technique involves a more focused dissection of the testicle tissue with the help of a microdissecting microscope.
-This process is less damaging and the impact on tiny blood vessels post surgery and the risk of cutting them is also considerably low in this procedure.
+- Microdissection TESE another advanced technique involves a more focused dissection of the testicle tissue with the help of a micro-dissecting microscope.
+This process is less damaging and the impact on tiny blood vessels post-surgery and the risk of cutting them is also considerably low in this procedure.

-Thus it is very safe to say that today there is lot of hope for every couple looking forward to starting a family but unable to do so due to male fertility issues.
+Thus it is very safe to say that today there is a lot of hope for every couple looking forward to starting a family but unable to do so due to male fertility issues.
 But it is important that you get the right treatment from the right place.
-At Gunjan’s IVF, the consultation, diagnoses and the treatment is provided by pioneers in the field.
+At Gunjan IVF World, the consultation, diagnoses, and treatment provided by pioneers in the field.